-Should the City's primary communications center become unusable, an alternate center will be established at either Fire Station #1 or Fire Station #2.
+Should the City's primary 9-1-1 communications center become unusable, an alternate center may be established at either Fire Station #1 or Fire Station #2.
 Existing communications equipment will be used and augmented with any equipment that can be brought from the primary center.
+In addition, the 9-1-1 Center may be moved to the Mobile Command Vehicle.
+Any of these locations may include: